eastonew/Online-Experiment-Basics/README.md

 # Online-Experiment-Basics
-This is a basic system which currently is designed to work in unison with online platforms such as Prolific,  allowing the management of participants and storing of log details
+This is a basic system which currently is designed to work in unison with online platforms such as Prolific,  allowing the management of participants and storing of log details.
+I have also added some basic interaction scripts to help control the user within Virtual Reality.
+This includes flying, by using the controller either as a thruster or pointing in the direction the user wants to go; grabbing objects to indicate an item is being grabbed by a user; translating a grabbed object based on the controller position; rotating a grabbed object and scaling the user down to a specified size and placing on a specified point.

 **In order to set up this project to work the following steps needs to be followed:  (this process will generally need to be completed on each pull)**